rtreacy87/nvim/wikis/local-ai-assistant-wiki/03-building-code-indexing-system.md

         ]

     def should_ignore(self, file_path: str) -> bool:
+        """
-        """Check if a file should be ignored based on ignore patterns.""" for pattern in self.ignore_patterns:
+        Check if a file should be ignored based on ignore patterns.

+        This function helps filter out non-code files, build artifacts, and other irrelevant files that shouldn't be included in the index.

+        Args:
+            file_path: Relative path of the file to check

+        Returns:
+            True if the file should be ignored, False otherwise
+        """
+        for pattern in self.ignore_patterns:
             if fnmatch.fnmatch(file_path, pattern):
                 return True
         return False

     def get_file_language(self, file_path: str) -> Optional[str]:
+        """
-        """Determine the programming language of a file based on its extension.""" ext = os.path.splitext(file_path)[1].lower()
+        Determine the programming language of a file based on its extension.

+        This function maps file extensions to programming language names, which is important for language-specific processing later in the pipeline.

+        Args:
+            file_path: Path to the file

+        Returns:
+            String representing the programming language, or None if unknown
+        """
+        ext = os.path.splitext(file_path)[1].lower()
         language_map = {
             '.py': 'python',